vanshjaiswal138/Responsive-Photographic-Portfolio/README.md

 # Responsive-Photographic-Portfolio

-This is a photographic portfolio.
+This is a responsive photographic portfolio.